admartin66/Castellini-Group-Docs/docs/source/rwilogistics/customers.rst

 ---

 Once a customer in created or updated in GP it will be added to the "customeradd" or customerupdated table in the DynCustom database.
-All records in that table are flagged using the field "Sent to GP", a blank means that record has not been sent to GP
+All records in that table are flagged using the field **"Sent to GP"**, a blank means that record has not been sent to GP
   .. image:: images/CustomerMaintGP.png

 Enterprise XML Example